wazuh/wazuh-documentation/source/deployment-options/deploying-with-ansible/reference.rst

 |
 | **Variable**: ``wazuh_agent_authd``
 | **Description**: Set the agent-authd facility.
-This will enable or not the automatic agent registration, you could set various options in accordance of the authd service configured in the Wazuh Manager.
+This will enable or not the automatic agent registration, you could set various options in accordance with the authd service configured in the Wazuh Manager.
 This Ansible role will use the address defined on ``registration_address`` as the authd registration server.
 | **Example**:

     .. code-block:: yaml